Self-driving car users should not be responsible ‘if anything goes wrong’ | ITV News

 Fully driverless car are not yet legally permitted in the UK, but autonomous features are being developed by car makers.

+Concerns about autonomous vehicles were raised when two men were killed in April 2021 when a Tesla Model S crashed into a tree in Texas.
+Police believe no-one was in the driver’s seat when the collision occurred.

-Matthew Avery, chief research strategy officer at road safety organisation Thatcham Research, which contributed to a consultation for the report, warned that the transition to self-driving cars is “fraught with risk”.
+Matthew Avery, chief research strategy officer at road safety organisation Thatcham Research, which conducts safety tests for motor insurers, warned that the transition to self-driving cars is “fraught with risk”.

 He said: “In the next 12 months, we’re likely to see the first iterations of self-driving features on cars in the UK.